Alina Plugaru: Life and career

 Plugaru appears regularly as a featured dancer in Romania and other countries.
-In the past few years she was a regular guest at the most important European erotic fairs such as The Eros Show Bucharest, The Barcelona International Erotic Film Festival (FICEB), The Lisbon International Erotic Festival (SIEL), The Eros Porto, The Eros & Amore Vienna and The Eros Show Sofia.
+In the past few years, she has been a regular guest at the most important European erotic fairs, such as The Eros Show Bucharest, The Barcelona International Erotic Film Festival (FICEB), The Lisbon International Erotic Festival (SIEL), The Eros Porto, The Eros & Amore Vienna, and The Eros Show Sofia.

-In the last years she won the Best Romanian Porn Actress Awards at the Romanian Erotic Industry Awards (PIER 2008 & PIER 2009).
-Plugaru was recognized for her contributions to the advancement of the Romanian adult entertainment industry.
+In recent years, she won the Best Romanian Porn Actress Awards at the Romanian Erotic Industry Awards (PIER 2008 & PIER 2009).
+Plugaru was recognised for her contributions to advancing the Romanian adult entertainment industry.

-In March 2009 she was voted The Ideal Romanian Woman and nearly a quarter (24.69%) of website visitors voted for her in an online poll.
+In March 2009, she was voted The Ideal Romanian Woman, and nearly a quarter (24.69%) of website visitors voted for her in an online poll.

-On 24 September 2009 Plugaru announced her retirement from the adult film industry.
+On 24 September 2009, Plugaru announced her retirement from the adult film industry.

 Plugaru founded the erotic dance troupe Erotic Dreams Show by Alina Plugaru in 2011 and she performs frequently with her erotic dance troupe at festivals, private parties and public venues.
-In May 2011 she received the Best Show Awards for her erotic dance troupe, at the Romanian Erotic Industry Awards (PIER 2011).
+In May 2011, she received the Best Show Awards for her erotic dance troupe at the Romanian Erotic Industry Awards (PIER 2011).

-After her retirement from the adult film industry, she manages her business, one of the top rated erotic massage parlor in Bucharest.
+After she retired from the adult film industry, she managed her business, one of the top-rated erotic massage parlour in Bucharest.

 In 2015, Plugaru was a contestant in the PRO TV reality series Sunt celebru, scoate-mă de aici! (the Romanian version of I'm a Celebrity...Get Me Out of Here!).
-She was voted off the show after 16 days by a public vote.
+She was voted off the show after 16 days.